lastunicorn/Velo-City/doc/use cases/present-vacations/present-vacations.md

 **Response**:

 - The vacations for all matching team members.
-- The date for which the response is calculated.
+- The team member name.

 **Diagram**: